CryptoManufaktur-io/gdcli/README.md

-# Keysync CLI
+# Operator CLI

-Keysync CLI takes validator keys generated with staking-deposit-cli and synchronizes them to a PostgreSQL DB for use by web3signer.
+Operator CLI takes validator keys generated with staking-deposit-cli and synchronizes them to a PostgreSQL DB for use by web3signer.

-It is fork of Stakewise's Operators CLI, with most functionality removed, and DB sync from keystore-m files added.
+It is a fork of Stakewise's Operators CLI, with most functionality removed, and DB sync from keystore-m files added.

 ## Usage